 Headers and footers

-Headers and footers are predefined pieces of text that are printed at the top or bottom of a printed page when a spreadsheet is printed.
+Headers and footers are predefined pieces of text that are printed at the top or bottom of a page when a spreadsheet is printed.
 Headers and footers are set and defined using the same method.
 For more information on setting and defining headers and footers, see the Calc Guide Chapter 6 Printing, Exporting, and E-mailing.

 Headers and footers are also assigned to a page style.
 You can define more than one page style for a spreadsheet and assign different page styles to different sheets within a spreadsheet.
 For more information on page styles, see the Calc Guide Chapter 4 Using Styles and Templates.